Family music making music with a carrot….

 Two yellow suns burn in a fizzing sky.
 Beneath, white bombs of energy skate along cobalt tracks spitting sparks into the night sky.
 I watch the giant screen intently, like everyone else, waiting for my cue.
 This dancing imagery is not randomly generated computer graphics but an experimental musical score.

 I am holding a carrot.
 I think I’ve been told it’s not a carrot but a musical instrument but it was in Icelandic so I’m not sure.
 I know I’m supposed to crunch it at some point but I’m not sure when.
+So maybe it is a carrot instrument.
 The people on stage at the front seem to have cracked the code.
 They’ve juggled oranges, squeezed juice onto the floor, lit a candle and are busy rubbing sandpaper in time to the colourful shapes moving around the screen.
 But then they’re consummate professionals, musicians from the Reykjavik Chamber Orchestra.
 It’s a bizarre set-up, they’re all wearing plastic cups as beards held on with elastic bands stretched around their ears but they’re taking it all in their stride; after all this is a public concert.

 The stage is set, but what’s with the oranges, plastic cups and computers?
 And where’s the music?